 Every chef knows that a sharp and well-kept knife is an essential tool in any kitchen.
 With a solid blade, you can turn whole, fresh produce into a work of art.
 Ceramic knives are popular, but questions like “do ceramic knives break easily” are popping up about these knives.
-Here’s what not to do…
+Here’s what to know…

-Finding the best knife for your needs can be overwhelming, especially with all the options available.
+Finding the best knife for your needs can be overwhelming, especially with the many options available.
 You want to feel confident with your purchase – whether they will last and if they suit your style of cooking.

 There are quite a few versions of zirconia, including:

-- transformation-toughened zirconia
+- Transformation-toughened zirconia

-- blackened zirconia
+- Blackened zirconia

-- partially stabilized zirconia
+- Partially stabilized zirconia

 Each type of ceramic knife has slightly different properties, but all still hold a sharp edge better than any forged stainless-steel knife can.

 The most important and basic rule when it comes to “what not to do with ceramic knives” is to never use them for heavy-duty chopping or prying.
-Never throw them around, nor mishandle them around hard surfaces.
+Here are more ways to make them last.

-They are perfect for precision slicing of salad vegetables and impressive presentations of fruits.
+The ceramic blade is perfect for precision slicing of salad vegetables and impressive presentations of fruits.
 Fine slicing is where these babies excel.

-How to care for your ceramic knife
+How to care for your ceramic Blade

-When moving, pack them appropriately – you’ll find all you need to know in my article on how to pack ceramic knives for moving.
+Properly using, caring and storing these special knives will keep them performing their best for longer.
+When moving, make sure to protect the cutting edge of the knives especially.
+You’ll find all you need to know on what’s appropriate in my article on how to pack ceramic knives for moving.

-- Wash by hand.
 Dishwashers often rattle, shake, or have items shift when under the high-water pressure.
 This can cause your knife to chip, dulling the blade.
 By washing and drying by hand, you preserve the blade and can store it immediately after use.

-If you have the terrible habit of using a knife to get out an avocado pit or something similar, do not use a ceramic knife.
+If you have the terrible habit of using a knife to get out an avocado pit or something similar, do not use a ceramic blade to do it.
 Twisting, wiggling, and prying motions are highly likely to break the blade.

-- Do not use on frozen food or bones.
 Deboning a chicken or cutting through frozen items need lots of pressure or bending of blades.
-Both will chip or break a ceramic knife.
+Both will chip or break a ceramic blade.